-County funded activities focused primarily on meeting Priority Needs categories, all ranked as High Need, identified through an intricate process that included public input, independent needs assessments, market analysis, and additional data collection efforts, and balanced that process with available resources.
+County funded activities focused primarily on meeting Priority Needs categories, all ranked as High Need as identified through an intricate process that included public input, independent needs assessments, market analysis, and additional data collection efforts, and balanced that with available resources.
 The County implemented activities in support of housing preservation and rehabilitation, spending the greatest amount of CDBG and HOME grant funds on activities in this area.
-A total of \$6,525,531 was expended, with three-quarters of funds spent on Single-Unit Residential Rehabilitation.
-A total of 2,450 units were rehabilitated as a result of these efforts.
-Anti-Crime and Code Enforcement programs expended \$2,936,427 to address crime prevention and spot slum and blight conditions throughout the County, while \$1,800,000 was contracted to the Housing Rights Center to address Countywide fair housing need and rising housing assistance cases resulting from hardship brought on by the pandemic.
+A total of \$22,900,896 was expended, with over half of funds spent on Single-Unit Residential Rehabilitation.
+A total of 1,367 units were rehabilitated as a result of these efforts.
+Anti-Crime and Code Enforcement programs expended \$2,164,303 to address crime prevention and spot slum and blight conditions throughout the County, while \$1,800,000 was contracted to the Housing Rights Center to address Countywide fair housing need and rising housing assistance cases resulting from hardship brought on by the pandemic.

-Another \$7,749,215 was expended on Public Facilities and Infrastructure activities, including: acquisition, disposition, public facilities and improvements, construction or rehabilitation of public facilities, neighborhood facilities, parks and recreational facilities, parking facilities, water and sewer improvements, historic preservation, street improvements, and sidewalk construction.
-About one-quarter of infrastructure funds were expended specifically on Special Needs/Non-Homeless priorities to address Americans with Disabilities Act (ADA)-related activities.
+Another \$4,849,531 was expended on Public Facilities and Infrastructure activities, including: acquisition, disposition, public facilities and improvements, construction or rehabilitation of public facilities, neighborhood facilities, parks and recreational facilities, parking facilities, water and sewer improvements, historic preservation, street improvements, and sidewalk construction.
+About 95% of infrastructure funds were expended specifically on Special Needs/Non-Homeless priorities to address Americans with Disabilities Act (ADA)-related activities.
 Beyond brick-and-mortar activities, the County utilized grant funds to improve the living environment for its residents through a variety of Public Service programs.
-In FY 2022-2023, \$1,178,383 was expended for Senior Services, and \$528,955 was expended on Youth Services.
+In FY 2022-2023, \$10,012,440 was expended for Senior Services.
+This amount represents a tremendous uptick caused by increasing activity aimed at assisting the highly vulnerable senior population and continues to be a priority during pandemic recovery. \$519,153 was expended on Youth Services, which included providing a combination of virtual and in-person learning and recreational apparatuses - also a carryover of pandemic responses.
 Other public services included homeless/AIDS patients programs, services for the disabled, battered and abused spouses programs, employment training, crime awareness/prevention, health services, neighborhood cleanups, food banks, and general public services.
-Overall, \$5,066,927 CDBG dollars were expended on Public Services throughout the County.
+Overall, \$13,370,251 CDBG dollars was expended on Public Services throughout the County.
+The rise in Public Service activity expenditures was also affected by continued need for housing stability in the form of subsistence assistance, as well as targeted programs designed to assist specific populations who continue to be adversely affected by the pandemic, i.e. youth, seniors, the disabled and families facing economic hardship.

 The County operates a variety of loan programs directed towards economic growth in the region.
-CDBG funds of \$1,670,046 were used for other commercial/industrial improvements, including business façade improvements, direct financial assistance to for-profit business, and technical assistance to businesses.
-County partners continue to fund small business grant programs to help prevent local businesses from shuttering as the economy slowly recuperates after the pandemic.
-The County also utilizes the Section 108 Loan Program to fund large scale CDBG-eligible economic development and infrastructure projects; a total of \$1.05 million was made in Section 108 Loan repayments during FY 2022-2023.
-The County's Program Year 2022-2023 expenditures for the various types of activities are listed in Attachment 1, "CDBG Expenditures by HUD Code."
+CDBG funds of \$1,844,253 were used for other commercial/industrial improvements, including business façade improvements, direct financial assistance to for-profit business, and technical assistance to businesses.
+However, this total greatly increased as the County launched three rounds of CDBG-funded small business grant programs, leveraged with other County-funded business aid programs, to help prevent local businesses from shuttering while stay-at-home orders mandated shutdowns and the economy was slow to recuperate after mandates were lifted.
+The County also utilizes the Section 108 Loan Program to fund large scale CDBG-eligible economic development and infrastructure projects; a total of \$1.57 million was made in Section 108 Loan repayments during FY 2022-2023.
+The County's Program Year 2022-2023 expenditures for the various types of activities are listed in Attachment 1, "CDBG Expenditures by HUD Code".